-Over the years, the region’s new inhabitants built roads, bridges, mills, sawmills, churches, post offices, general stores, county schools, ironworks, hotels and other businesses, which together gave shape to the villages of Perkins, Saint-Pierre-de-Wakefield and Poltimore.
+Over the years, roads, bridges, mills, sawmills, churches, post offices, general stores, county schools, ironworks, hotels and other businesses were built across the region, ultimately giving shape to the villages of Perkins, Saint-Pierre-de-Wakefield and Poltimore.
 In the early 20th century, the area was a magnet for hunting and fishing enthusiasts, including many from the United States.

-In 1974, on the instructions of then minister Victor Goldbloom, Québec’s ministry of municipal affairs amalgamated a number of municipalities across the province.
+In 1974, on the instructions of then minister Victor Goldbloom, Québec’s ministry of municipal affairs amalgamated municipalities across the province.
 Among these were Perkins, Saint-Pierre-de-Wakefield and Poltimore, which merged to create what we know today as Val-des-Monts.

 Since then, Val-des-Monts has grown considerably, spanning close to 480 square kilometres and boasting more than 270 kilometres of roadways, as well as quality leisure and community infrastructures (arena, two boat launches, public beach, three libraries, skateboard parks, play structures, softball diamonds, soccer pitches, community halls, etc.)

 Val-des-Monts is one of seven localities that make up the Municipalité régionale de comté (MRC) des Collines-de-l’Outaouais (regional county municipality).
 Val-des-Monts is bordered by Denholm and Bowman to the north, by Notre-Dame-de-la-Salette and L’Ange-Gardien to the east, by La Pêche to the west, and by Cantley and Gatineau to the south.

 On a broader regional scale, Val-des-Monts forms part of both Québec’s Outaouais region and the national capital region, also known as Ottawa-Gatineau.